Yin, Vinyasa and Restorative Yoga

 In the Bhagavad Gita it is written “Yoga is skill in action.”
 It is my hope, first of all, that through classes and individual sessions that I will help individuals develop a more skillful practice.
 As a result the practice will bring peace to their daily lives and to the earth.
 This intention was especially relevant to my choice to the study of Yin, Vinyasa and Restorative Yoga.
 With applications in Meditation, Ayurveda, Pranayama and Functional Anatomy.
 Ultimately, we specialize in healing and restoring the body through breath, movement and awareness.

 Through respectful dialogue we tune into how you are feeling physically and emotionally in this moment, choosing postures and breathing techniques to support you in bringing balance to your body and mind.

-All appointments and classes include trauma sensitive options for assists and adjustments to postures and craniosacral therapy where appropriate.
+All individual sessions and classes include trauma sensitive options for Thai Massage based adjustments and Biodynamic Craniosacral Therapy where appropriate.